Check out Linda’s favorite Old-Fashioned Pumpkin Pie – Thanksgiving Pumpkin Pie

 Northeastern Native American tribes grew squash and pumpkins.
 They roasted or boiled them for eating.
 Historians think that the settlers were not very impressed by the Indians’ squash and/or pumpkins until they had to survive their first harsh winter when about half of the settlers died from scurvy and exposure.
 The Native Americans brought pumpkins as gifts to the first settlers, and taught them the many used for the pumpkin.
 This is what developed into pumpkin pie about 50 years after the first Thanksgiving in America.

 1651 – Francois Pierre la Varenne, the famous French chef and author of one of the most important French cookbooks of the 17th century, wrote a cookbook called Le Vrai Cuisinier Francois (The True French Cook).
 It was translated and published in England as The French Cook in 1653.
 It has a recipe for a pumpkin pie that included the pastry:

 Pumpion Pie – Take about halfe a pound of Pumpion and slice it, a handfull of Tyme, a little Rosemary, Parsley and sweet Marjoram slipped off the stalks, and chop them smal, then take Cinamon, Nutmeg, Pepper, and six Cloves, and beat them; take ten Eggs and beat them; then mix them, and beat them altogether, and put in as much Sugar as you think fit, then fry them like a froiz; after it is fryed, let it stand till it be cold, then fill your Pye, take sliced Apples thinne round wayes, and lay a row of the Froiz, and a layer of Apples with Currans betwixt the layer while your Pye is fitted, and put in a good deal of sweet butter before you close it; when the Pye is baked, take six yolks of Eggs, some white-wine or Verjuyce, & make a Caudle of this, but not too thick; cut up the Lid and put it in, stir them well together whilst the Eggs and Pumpions be not perceived, and so serve it up.

+1796 – It was not until 1796 that a truly American cookbook, American cookery, by an American orphan by Amelia Simmons, was published.
 It was the first American cookbook written and published in America, and the first cook book that developed recipes for foods native to America.
 Her pumpkin puddings were baked in a crust and similar to present day pumpkin pies: